intsystems/Kalman-filter-and-his-friends/README.md

 ## 👨‍💻 Usage

-Basic usage examples for different filters will be can be found in folder `notebooks`'
+Basic usage examples for different filters will be can be found in folder `notebooks`

-## Testing
+## ✅ Testing

 To run test, after intalling the pacakge, the following comman must be executed from the project root.
 ```bash